TAMUNA: Doubly Accelerated Distributed Optimization under Partial Participation: Sublinear Convergence in the Convex Case

-Telescopic the sum and using the tower rule of expectations, we get summability over $t$ of the three negative terms above: for every $T\geq 0$, we have
+By telescoping this inequality from $t=0$ to $T$ and invoking the tower property of conditional expectation, we establish the summability of the three nonpositive terms: for every $T\geq 0$, we have

-Taking ergodic averages and using convexity of the squared norm and of the Bregman divergence, we can now get $\mathcal{O}(1/T)$ rates.
-We use a tilde to denote averages over the iterations so far.
-That is, for every $i=1,\ldots,n$ and $T\geq 0$, we define
+To derive the formal $\mathcal{O}(1/T)$ rate, we pass to ergodic averages and exploit the convexity of both the squared Euclidean norm and the Bregman divergence.
+We use a tilde to denote the time-averaged quantities.
+Specifically, for every $i \in [n]$ and $T\geq 0$, we define